bw-math/bw-math/source/assignments/classwork/probability/03_RANDOM_VARIABLES.rst

 3. A box contains a yellow ball, an orange ball, a green ball, and a blue ball.
 Matilda Weierstrauss randomly selects 4 balls from the box (with replacement).
 What is the expected value for the number of distinct colored balls Matilda Weierstrauss will select?

-4. Every time one of the AP Statistics students buys a Happy Meal from McDonalds, they receive a :ref:`Strawberry Shortcake <https://en.wikipedia.org/wiki/Strawberry_Shortcake>`_ plush doll.
+4. Every time one of the AP Statistics students buys a Happy Meal from McDonalds, they receive a `Strawberry Shortcake <https://en.wikipedia.org/wiki/Strawberry_Shortcake>`_ plush doll.
 There are five dolls in total: Strawberry Shortcake, Cherry Jam, Raspberry Torte, Blueberry Muffin and Lemon Meringue.
 The toys in every Happy Meal are awarded at random.
 What is the expected number of Happy Meals an AP Statistics Students must buy in order to get all the *Strawberry Shortcake* plush dolls?

 A.P.
 Exam Practice
 ==================